kennytilton/kennytilton.github.io/micropipeline/readme.md

 I was tempted here to have change together the `D(2)` and `R(2)` signals that follow logic circuits.
 In one place the paper mentions putting the data on the wire *before* signalling the REQ to have it captured, but my reading is that that sequence is a defacto result of having a *simultaneous* REQ held back by a delaying circuit long enough for the logic to finish and deliver a result to its "out" data wire, such that data and REQ arrive bang-bang.
 All that said, the name "Illustrator" was chosen over "Simulator" for a reason, so I opted for emphasizing sequence over simultaneity.

+* Press `right arrow` to see 8 pulled into the next register.
 * Press `right arrow` until a result appears to the left under *Results*

+At the last step, the demo driver spots the `R(out)` REQ and provides the `A(out)` ACK.
+Without the latter the pipeline would be frozen, unable for the last stage to capture new flow.

 Dandy.
 Suggestions for a more interesting sequence of processes are very welcome.
 I also like the idea of displaying data as binary, including having a different number of bits at each stage as real micropipelines do.